bgoonz/gists-revamp/by-extension/markdown/regex-quick-sheet (2).md

 regex = /[^a-za-z]/; // matches non-letters

 /_ matching using anchors _/
-regex = / ^The/; // matches any string that starts with “The” regex = / end$/; // matches a string that ends with end regex = / ^The end$/; // exact string match starting with “The” and ending with “End”
+regex = / ^The/; // matches any string that starts with “The "
+regex = / end$/; // matches a string that ends with end regex = / ^The end$/; // exact string match starting with “The " and ending with “End "

 /_ escape characters _/
 regex = / a/; // match a bell or alarm